rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ## 6.ii Vote to accept ECMA-262 2017 final draft and forward it to Ecma GA (approval subject to completion of RF opt-out period with no opt-outs)

 AWB: Voting on the standards is one of the few things that needs a vote.
-In a minute or two, we will go around and people who actually represent ECMA members should determine who from each organization will vote.
+In a minute or two, we will go around and people who actually represent Ecma members should determine who from each organization will vote.
 Each member will vote yes/no/abstain (where abstain is the equivalent of "no").
-We're voting on the 2017 version of ECMA 262 and ECMA 402, based on the final drafts that the editors prepared, subject to the assumption that no one raises an objection during the RF opt-out period (in which case we would not be approving the standard in June, but that has never happened).
-After we approve it, this will go through the ECMA executive committee, onto the GA in June with the final vote.
+We're voting on the 2017 version of ECMA-262 and ECMA-402, based on the final drafts that the editors prepared, subject to the assumption that no one raises an objection during the RF opt-out period (in which case we would not be approving the standard in June, but that has never happened).
+After we approve it, this will go through the Ecma executive committee, onto the GA in June with the final vote.

 WH: No one has ever opted out of an opt-out, but we've had patent shenanigans in the General Assembly before.